 Best Time for Transplanting Gardenia Bushes

 The best time to transplant gardenia plants is in the fall, after the plant has finished blooming.
 Gardenia plants transplant best when the weather is cool and the plant is slowing down.
-About a week before transplanting gardenia bushes, prune the branches back by a 1/4 or a 1/3.
+About a week before transplanting gardenia bushes, prune the branches back by one-quarter or one-third.
 This will reduce the overall size of the growing gardenias and allow them to focus more on their root system.